alphagov/paas-tech-docs/source/documentation/deploying_services/configure_cdn.md

 #### Configure your CDN

-Configure your CDN to forward HTTPS traffic to the PaaS at the `cloudapps.digital` domain, providing a HTTP `Host` header for your custom domain (for example `Host: www.example.com`).
+Configure your CDN to forward HTTPS traffic to the PaaS at your [app domain](orgs_spaces_users.html#regions), providing a HTTP `Host` header for your custom domain (for example `Host: www.example.com`).

-When your CDN connects to the `cloudapps.digital` server, the server will present a TLS certificate valid only for `cloudapps.digital` and `*.cloudapps.digital`.
+For example, if your app is hosted in the London region, your app domain is `london.cloudapps.digital`.
+When your CDN connects to the `london.cloudapps.digital` server, the server will present a TLS certificate valid only for `london.cloudapps.digital` and `*.london.cloudapps.digital`.
 Your CDN must accept this certificate.

 ### Amend HTTP request headers